arangodb/docs/3.11/administration-reduce-memory-footprint.md

 ------------

 Before commit, RocksDB builds up transaction data in RAM.
-This happens in so-called "table builders".
+This happens in so-called "memtables" and "write batches".
+Note that from Version 3.12 on this memory usage is accounted for in writing AQL queries and other write operations, and can thus be limited there.
 When there are many or large open transactions, this can sum up to a large amount of RAM usage.

+Once a transaction is committed and data is supposed to written out to level 0 SST files, there is RAM usage for table builders.

 As mentioned above in the block cache section, RAM usage for table builders can be accounted for with the block cache, if